 So, months ago, I went to one of the largest beauty store in my hometown (Malang, Indonesia) that is known for selling a wide range of local and international drugstore beauty brands and they have this “special” corner for cheap brushes and unfamiliar makeup brands that looks unconvincing, and I spotted lots of fake RT brushes on the display.
 There were sets like Core Collection, Starter Collection, Sam’s Picks and Nic’s Picks, but I didn’t want to have too many fake brushes that I definitely won’t ever use, and since there were only two kinds of single brushes — powder brush and stippling brush — I picked the stippling brush over the powder brush because it’s easier to notice the difference when the brush is used for applying liquid foundation rather than setting powder.

-Here’s a side-by-side comparison between the authentic Real Techniques stippling brush (left) and the fake one (right)
+Here’s a side-by-side comparison between the authentic Real Techniques stippling brush (left) and the fake one (right).
+Note: the real RT stippling brush that I own was from the older version and the fake one mimics the newer version, hence the different color and packaging design.

 - The packaging of fake RT brush is more flimsy and not as neatly made as the authentic one.